metio/terraform-provider-k8s/docs/data-sources/flows_netobserv_io_flow_collector_v1beta2_manifest.md

 Optional:

 - `affinity` (Attributes) If specified, the pod's scheduling constraints.
 For documentation, refer to https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#scheduling. (see [below for nested schema](#nestedatt--spec--console_plugin--advanced--scheduling--affinity))
-- `node_selector` (Map of String) 'nodeSelector' allows scheduling of pods only onto nodes that have each of the specified labels.For documentation, refer to https://kubernetes.io/docs/concepts/configuration/assign-pod-node/.
+- `node_selector` (Map of String) 'nodeSelector' allows scheduling of pods only onto nodes that have each of the specified labels.
+For documentation, refer to https://kubernetes.io/docs/concepts/configuration/assign-pod-node/.
 - `priority_class_name` (String) If specified, indicates the pod's priority.
-For documentation, refer to https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#how-to-use-priority-and-preemption.If not specified, default priority is used, or zero if there is no default.
+For documentation, refer to https://kubernetes.io/docs/concepts/scheduling-eviction/pod-priority-preemption/#how-to-use-priority-and-preemption.
+If not specified, default priority is used, or zero if there is no default.
-- `tolerations` (Attributes List) 'tolerations' is a list of tolerations that allow the pod to schedule onto nodes with matching taints.For documentation, refer to https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#scheduling. (see [below for nested schema](#nestedatt--spec--console_plugin--advanced--scheduling--tolerations))
+- `tolerations` (Attributes List) 'tolerations' is a list of tolerations that allow the pod to schedule onto nodes with matching taints.
+For documentation, refer to https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#scheduling. (see [below for nested schema](#nestedatt--spec--console_plugin--advanced--scheduling--tolerations))

 <a id="nestedatt--spec--console_plugin--advanced--scheduling--affinity"></a>
 ### Nested Schema for `spec.console_plugin.advanced.scheduling.affinity`